tbaci42/sadycos_tb/docs/content/workflows/create_configuration_class.md

 For the actual implementation, you can make use of the models library provided in the `Core` directory.
 Familiarize yourself with a model's implementation and call the static method `execute` inside the subsystem function.
+The page [Subsystem Functions]({% link content/setup/subsystem_functions.md %}) provides a detailed explanation.

-Instead, you can also use custom functionality by either using your own models that you added to the `UserFiles/Models` directory according to the description in [Adding New Models]({% link content/workflows/adding_models.md %}) or by explicitly coding custom functionality inside the subsystem function.
+Instead of relying on pre-defined models, you can also use custom functionality by either using your own models that you added to the `UserFiles/Models` directory according to the description in [Adding New Models]({% link content/workflows/adding_models.md %}) or by explicitly coding custom functionality inside the subsystem function.

 ## Implement Configuration Methods
 ### `configureParameters`